Attosecond quantum optical interferometry: RESULTS

-This highlights the key limitation of this approach.
-The properties of the effective LO strongly influence the reconstructed harmonic states, while in any true tomography method the probe should not change the signal itself.~Yet, given the formidable challenge of generating independent, phase-stable LOs in the XUV, the AQT approach provides a crucial bridge between theory and experiment, offering practical means to benchmark quantum-optical models and explore the limits of strong-field quantum optics.~Equally important, for classical driving fields the AQT procedure provides insight into how the $2\omega$ component influences the electron quantum trajectories, which can be inferred from the intensity ratio between even and odd harmonic orders~\cite{pedatzur2015attosecond}.~In contrast, this method ceases to be effective when the driving field carries quantum fluctuations, such as squeezing.~In that case, homodyne-based techniques offer a viable alternative for probing the underlying electron dynamics (see Supplementary Material~\ref{Sec:App:Trajectories}).
+Despite the differences, the overall analysis demonstrates that AQT can be carefully engineered to reconstruct the harmonic quantum state $\hat{\rho}_q(\phi)$ with high fidelity, typically at or above the 90\% fidelity level.~Given the formidable challenge of generating independent, phase-stable LOs in the XUV regime, the introduced AQT approach provides a crucial bridge between theory and experiment.
+This offers practical means to benchmark quantum-optical models of HHG and explore the limits of strong-field quantum optics.~Equally important, for classical driving fields the AQT procedure provides insight into how the $2\omega$ component influences the electron quantum trajectories, which can be inferred from the intensity ratio between even and odd harmonic orders~\cite{pedatzur2015attosecond}.~In contrast, this method ceases to be effective when the driving field carries quantum fluctuations, such as squeezing.~In that case, homodyne-based techniques offer a viable alternative for probing the underlying electron dynamics (see Supplementary Material).